djangocon/2023.djangocon.eu/_drafts/2019-09-14-first-time-things-to-bring.md

 It’s practically essential for survival in suburban America.
 The mobile coverage is great in the venue area for all four major providers, so about any device will work.

 ## Sunglasses and sunscreen
 It’s San Diego, California.
 It’s going to be warm and sunny.
 Preliminary forecasts show no meaningful chances of rain between the time I wrote this post and the tutorial day, with highs around 75-80 °F (24-27 °C) and lows around 65-68 °F (18-20 °C).
-There’s quite a bit of outdoor space to relax at the Marriott, and the walk between the conference rooms and the Rio Vista Pavilion (where breakfast and lunch are served) involves a brief outdoor trip across some bright concrete.
+There’s quite a bit of outdoor space to relax at the Marriott, and the walk between the conference rooms and the West Lawn (where breakfast and lunch are served) involves a brief outdoor trip across some bright concrete.
 Plus, there are lots of outdoor tables for eating under the sun.

 ## Snacks
 The Marriott will have breakfast, lunch, and snacks during the breaks (11:00 AM and 3:40 PM on main talk days) on all conference days as well as appetizers for the opening party on Monday.
 If you’re an early riser like me, you’ll probably want a snack before breakfast (8:30 AM on Monday, 9:00 AM Tuesday and Wednesday).
 Also, if you have special dietary needs, it can’t hurt to have a spare snack on hand just in case.